Planets in Mean-Motion Resonances and the System Around HD45364: Conclusion

-\begin{acknowledgement} The authors acknowledge financial support from the Observatoire de Paris Scientific Council, Programme National de Planetology, SNSF and CIDMA strategic project UID/MAT/04106/2013.
+\begin{acknowledgement} The authors acknowledge financial support from the Observatoire de Paris Scientific Council, CIDMA strategic project UID/MAT/04106/2013, and Programme National de Planetology, SNSF.
 This work has, in part, been carried out within the framework of the National Centre for Competence in Research PlanetS supported by the Swiss National Science Foundation. \end{acknowledgement}